rails-girls-summer-of-code/rgsoc-teams/CONTRIBUTING.md

 ### Make a Pull Request

 Github [provides documentation](https://help.github.com/articles/creating-a-pull-request/) on how to create a PR.
 A new PR (and any subsequent updates to it) will trigger running the test suite on Travis CI.

+If your contribution alters the way the Teams App looks (e.g. CSS changes), we kindly ask you to provide a few screenshots (before/after) that illustrate the change.
+It's much easier and quicker to review as we won't have to checkout the PR locally.
+You can drag'n'drop image files directly into the PR description or its comments section.

 ### Be Patient